 Table 9 shows respondents’ opinions on whether street hawking affects the psychological state of girls.
 According to the data, 25% of respondents strongly agree and 32% agree with the statement, meaning that a total of 57% perceive a negative psychological impact.
 In contrast, 13% remain undecided, while 15% disagree and another 15% strongly disagree, resulting in 30% opposing the view.
 These results indicate that although a majority acknowledge a detrimental psychological effect, there is notable variability in the respondents’ perceptions regarding the extent of this impact.

-Table 10: Most Girls Are Abused via Street Hawking in Nigeria
+Table 10.
+Most Girls Are Abused via Street Hawking in Nigeria